bitm4ncer/scatalog/README.md

 _________________________________________________

-### Labels deserver their own spotify page.
+### Labels deserve their own Spotify page.
-Music discovery should be about exploration and connection, not strategic restrictions. \
+Music discovery should be about exploration and connection — not strategic platform restrictions.\
-Who operates outside the mainstream spotlight of curated playlists and algorithmic recommendations, based on rules given by the major labels, deserves to be found. \
+The current model of commercially curated playlists and biased algorithms actively prohibits indie labels and niche projects from finding their audience.\
-**Independent labels are the driving force** behind genre innovation and musical diversity. \
+Independent labels are the driving force behind genre innovation and musical diversity.
+They deserve to be found.